 If we use the inverse motion kinematic equations from above to determine the starting shoulder and elbow positions, and command a simple move to travel to the shoulder and elbow destinations, we will find that the path traveled is not straight in the X-Y plane.

 Why is this?
 The reason becomes clear if we plot the points on the desired straight line path and look at the corresponding graph of Phi and Theta.
 This is shown in Figure 4a.

 Figure 4a: Shoulder and Elbow angles during straight line move from (8, 4) to (-4, +8)

 Figure 4b: Shoulder and Elbow velocity during straight line move from (8, 4) to (-4, +8)

 Due to the non-Cartesian mechanical linkage, the motors rotate much faster at some points and much slower at other points to keep the load on a straight line path.
 The resultant profile is complex, resembling neither a trapezoid nor other standard off-the-shelf trajectory forms.

 Some applications may not care if the load does not travel in a straight line, but most will.
-At a minimum, if the path is not a straight line extra energy will be expended and servo tracking will be more difficult due to unwanted side-to-side movement of the load.
+If the system response is dominated by the load and the path is not a straight line extra energy will be expended and servo tracking will be more difficult due to unwanted side-to-side movement of the load.